+George Washington Carver National Monument comprises much of the Moses Carver farm.
+Although some natural areas persist on the site, they have been greatly influenced by years of farming in the area.
 The locations of 26 invasive plant taxa were found in restored prairies and in forests at the monument.
 Seasonal workers have treated invasive plants with herbicide, particularly Chinese bushclover, winged sumac (Rhus copallina), Johnsongrass, crown vetch (Coronilla varia), and wintercreeper (Euonymus fortunei) in the prairies, hand pulled musk thistle (Carduus nutans) and sweetclover (Melilotus officinalis) in the prairie, and hand-pulled Japanese honeysuckle in the forests.
 Annual mowing helps to control Johnsongrass and invasive woody plants, such as winged sumac.

+At the time of the Battle of Pea Ridge, the area was largely agricultural and woodland.
+The landscape, soils, and vegetation have been influenced by land use practices prior to establishment of the park.
 Some control of invasive plants has been accomplished through application of pesticide and brush hogging.
 Monitoring has been done by collecting GPS data associated with all removal projects and transferring data to a geodatabase.

+As with Pea Ridge, this battlefield has a long history of agricultural use for row crops and grazing.
+These activities contributed to long-term disturbance in the area.
+A history of fire suppression may have contributed to succession in glade habitats.
 Most invasive species control has fallen under the authority of the fire management plan and EA (see Appendix I of WICR's FMP 2004; NPS 2004d).
 Prescriptions cover distinct areas of the park and call for specific treatments.
-The areas have differing invasive plant issues with heavy invasions of native woody plants and of exotic species, including eastern red cedar (Juniperus virginiana), honey locust (Gleditsia tricanthos), smooth brome (Bromus inermis), and Chinese bushclover.
-Spot treatment with pesticides is used in areas of recent exotic invasion where success is probable.
-Mechanical treatment is used in areas of wide exotic dispersal.
-Trees are removed with a hydro-ax or brush hog followed by burning and pesticide spot treatment of resprouts.
+The areas have differing invasive plant issues with heavy invasions of invasive woody species, including eastern red cedar (Juniperus virginiana), honey locust (Gleditsia tricanthos), smooth brome (Bromus inermis), and Chinese bushclover.
+Spot treatment with pesticides is used in areas of recent invasion where success is probable.
+Mechanical treatment is used in areas of wide dispersal.
+Trees are removed with a hydro-ax or brush hog followed by burning and pesticide spot treatment of re-sprouts.
 Control actions occur each year.